git-cvsserver(1)

 git-shell understands cvs to mean git-cvsserver and pretends that

-2. For each repo that you want accessible from CVS you need to edit
+the other end runs the real cvs better. - 2.
+For each repo that you want accessible from CVS you need to edit

 config in the repo and add the following section.